johannesgrothe/Smarthome_ESP32/README.md

 # Smarthome_ESP32
 ## The Project
 This project implements a smarthome system to be used with the ESP32.
 You can run a wide array of different gadgets (lamps, doorbell, temperature sensors, light switches) being controlled by electrical signals or infrared signals, and control them using infrared, network or even other local gadgets (for example use a light switch to control a light running on the same chip without any network needed).

-Then goal is to create a great, customizable smarthome environment with a great bit of redundancy.
+The goal is to create a great, customizable smarthome environment with a great bit of redundancy.
 Being able to control the same lightbulb by using an ir remote, siri or a lightswitch seems like a great alternative to just not having light when the router is down for some reason.

 ## Documentation
 We try to create great documentation while developing to make everyone able to either build their own gadgets or even contribute to this project.